RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 * Install and activate the plugin through the "Plugins" screen in WordPress (more instructions below)
 * Install and activate an eCommerce plugin if you haven’t already done so
 * In your WordPress dashboard, navigate to the **Product Quiz** tab
-* Grant permissions to connect our app to your eCommerce
+* Grant permissions to connect our plugin to your eCommerce
 * Follow the **Success Checklist** to create and publish your quiz
 * Drive traffic to your quiz and start getting sales and leads!